mysociety/fixmystreet/customising/boundaries.md

       to either your MapIt or our custom one, and set
       <code><a href="{{ site.baseurl }}customising/config/#mapit_types">MAPIT_TYPES</a></code>
-      to the areas you want (the actual values will depend on what that particular Mapit is returning).
+      to the areas you want (the actual values will depend on what that particular MapIt is returning).
 You should also set
       <code><a href="{{ site.baseurl }}customising/config/#mapit_id_whitelist">MAPIT_ID_WHITELIST</a></code>
       to the ID of the single area you want.
     </p>